solo-io/gloo/docs/content/operations/upgrading/faq.md

 In version 1.18.7 and later, a bug was identified in the Gloo Gateway control plane and discovery pods.
 If you configured Gloo Gateway to write and discover configuration in a namespace that is different from the Gloo Gateway installation namespace by using the `gloo.settings.writeNamespace` and `gloo.settings.discoveryNamespace` settings in your Helm values file, the control plane and discovery pods go into a `CrashLoopBackOff` state.

+{{% notice warning %}}
-Users that currently configure a `writeNamespace` or `discoveryNamespace` are advised to not upgrade to version 1.18.7.
+Users that currently configure a `writeNamespace` or `discoveryNamespace` are advised to not upgrade to versions 1.18.7 - 1.18.10.
+Note that this bug is fixed in version 1.18.11.
+{{% /notice %}}

 For example, if Gloo Gateway is installed in the `gloo-system` namespace, but you configured the `writeNamespace` and `discoveryNamespace` to be `gg-write`, you see errors similar to the following: